Polygon Split

 Steps

-- Set the target line or region layer to editable in the map.
+- Set the layer containing the line or region geometry to be split in the map as editable.

-- Select the line or region to be split.
+- Select the target line or region.
 Alternatively, use box selection or Shift-click to select multiple geometries.

 - In the Features tab's Feature Editing group Gallery control, click the Polygon Split button to activate the operation.
 The map will enter polygon split mode.

-- Draw a temporary split polygon: Position the cursor on the map and left-click to set the first vertex.
-Move the cursor to create temporary segments, clicking to place subsequent vertices.
+- Draw the temporary split polygon: Move the mouse to the map and left-click to set the first vertex.
+Continue clicking to add subsequent vertices while observing the dynamic preview line.

-- Right-click to complete the temporary polygon.
+- Right-click to complete the split polygon drawing.
 The split operation will execute automatically, and the temporary polygon will disappear.

-- Resulting splits: All selected lines or regions in editable layers intersected by the temporary polygon will be divided into separate objects at intersection points.
+- Resulting split: All selected lines or regions intersecting the temporary split polygon across editable layers will be divided into separate objects at intersection points.

-- To perform additional splits: Repeat step 4.
-For new datasets, add data, set its layer editable, then repeat step 4.
+- To perform another split: Repeat Step 4.
+To process data from additional sources: Add data, set its layer editable, then repeat Step 4.

-- Cancel polygon split mode by clicking the Polygon Split button again to deactivate it.
+- To exit polygon split mode: Click the Polygon Split button again to deactivate it.

 ![]() |